-Botrytis blight or “gray mold” is a widely distributed disease caused by the fungus Botrytis species.
-It can infect some vegetables, soft fruits, flowers, trees and shrubs, especially when conditions are cool and damp.
-The fungus usually occurs on plant debris or weak plant tissue, such as old flowers, leaves and overripe fruit.
-It can be very destructive, since it can spread quickly to rot healthy plant tissue.
+Botrytis blight or “gray mold” is a widely distributed disease caused by the fungus Botrytis cinerea.
+It can infect some vegetables, soft fruits, flowers, trees, and shrubs, especially when conditions are cool and damp.
+The fungus usually occurs on plant debris or weak plant tissue, such as old flowers, leaves, and overripe fruit.
+It can be very destructive since it can spread quickly to rot healthy plant tissue.

 Gray mold can cause different symptoms on different kinds of plants.
 Typically, as its name suggests, gray mold causes a gray, fuzzy coating on aging flower blossoms and soft, ripe fruits.
 A cloud of grayish-white spores may be noticed when infected leaves or flowers are picked.

 Infection usually begins as brown to gray circular spots that later become fuzzy when the fungus produces gray masses of spores.
-Ripe strawberries left too long in the refrigerator often develop gray mold on the surface of the fruit.
-The disease can cause spotting and decay of flowers, leaves, fruits and berries.
-In some plants such as roses, it can cause slightly sunken areas called cankers on the stems.
-Corms and bulbs may rot when infected with gray mold.
+Ripe strawberries or raspberries left too long in the refrigerator often develop gray mold on the surface of the fruit.
+The disease can cause spotting and decay of flowers, leaves, fruits, and berries.
+On some plants, such as roses, it can cause slightly sunken areas called cankers on the stems.
+Corms and bulbs of perennials and annuals may rot when infected with gray mold.

 Plants Commonly Affected

 Gray mold affects a wide range of annual and perennial plants.
-Flowers with thick succulent petals, such as begonias, peonies and geraniums, are particularly susceptible.
-The disease also commonly affects African violet, amaryllis, calendula, camellia, bulbous iris, delphinium, dahlias, larkspur, snapdragon and hyacinth.
+Flowers with thick succulent petals, such as begonias, peonies, and geraniums, are particularly susceptible.
+The disease also commonly affects African violet, amaryllis, calendula, camellia, bulbous iris, delphinium, dahlias, larkspur, snapdragon, impatiens, and hyacinth.

 Prevention & Treatment